georgebyte/georgebyte.com/knowledge/software-engineering/state-management-in-angular-with-observable-store-services.md

   });
 {% endhighlight %}

 Note that these **subscriptions must be cleaned up** before a component is destroyed in order to prevent memory leaks.
-We won't go into details about unsubscribing in this post.
+We won't go into details about unsubscribing in this article.
 Check out [this topic on Stack Overflow](https://stackoverflow.com/a/41177163){:target='_blank'} to learn more.

 ## Subscribing to state updates in components' templates